 - The Hispanic Linguistics track prepares students in the primary fields of linguistic study, to include syntax, sociolinguistics, and second-language acquisition.
 It also provides training in Hispanic literatures and cultures.

 - The Hispanic Literature track prepares students in the study of literature and other representations of the cultural contexts of Spain, Latin America, and the Hispanic world.
 It also provides training in linguistic study.

 - The Hispanic Studies track combines training in fields of linguistics with preparation in the areas of Hispanic and Latin American literatures and cultures.

 Contact the academic advisor to discuss these options.

 Upper level coursework

-Upper level curriculum in the major is designed to offer a broad range of course offerings in relevant fields and approaches to the study of linguistics, literatures, and cultures of the Hispanic world, from the Middle Ages to the twenty-first century.
+Upper level curriculum in the major is designed to offer a broad range of course offerings in relevant fields and approaches to the study of linguistics, literature, and cultures of the Hispanic world, from the Middle Ages to the twenty-first century.

 Commonly pursued majors, minors and certificates

 Your major represents about one quarter of your degree requirements.
 With the help of your academic advisor, you may be able to combine several areas of interest with additional majors, minors, or certificates.

 The eight most common majors paired with Spanish are International Studies, Biology, Chemistry, Linguistics, Criminal Justice, History, Sociology, and Psychology.